-CHEM 111 General Chemistry I 4 hour
+CHEM 111 General Chemistry I

-Prerequisite: MATH 110 with grade of C or higher, or second year of high school algebra with grade of B or higher and acceptable M.A.P. recommendation\, or permission of chemistry faculty or, corequisite: MATH 121 or higher.
+Prerequisite: MATH 110 with a grade of C or higher, or high school Algebra II with grade of B or higher and acceptable M.A.P. recommendation\, or permission of chemistry faculty, or corequisite: MATH 121 or higher.